 - Muscle weakness

 Treatment for a Xanax overdose will depend on how much of the drug was taken and whether other drugs or alcohol were also taken.
 In the event of an overdose, medical providers may pump the stomach to remove as much of the unabsorbed Xanax as possible.
-Medications, such as flumazenil, may also be administered as an antidote.
+Medications such as Flumazenil may also be administered as antidotes.
 Doctors may insert an IV to provide necessary fluids.
-It is important for anyone suffering from an overdose to be honest with the emergency medical personnel about exactly what substances were taken and how much.
+It is important for anyone suffering from an overdose to be honest with the emergency medical personnel about exactly what substances were taken and at what amount.

 Common Xanax Drug Combinations

-Those suffering from Xanax addiction and abuse frequently combine the substance with alcohol or other pills—particularly opiates—to get a better high.
-Heroin users regularly consume Xanax, as do methadone users.
+Those suffering from Xanax addiction and abuse frequently combine the substance with alcohol or other pills — particularly Opiates — to get a better high.
+Heroin users regularly consume Xanax, as do Methadone users.
 In addition, approximately 40% of alcoholics regularly abuse Xanax.
 Alcohol is particularly dangerous when mixed with Xanax because they are both Depressants; combining the two can lead to an overdose and respiratory failure.

 Emergency room visits due to the recreational abuse of Xanax more than doubled, from 57,419 in 2005 to 124,902 in 2010.

 In 2020, 16.7 million prescriptions were written for Alprazolam (the generic name for Xanax).

 Prescription rates for Xanax have been climbing at a 9% rate since 2008.

-Overcoming an addiction to Xanax isn’t easy, but people do it everyday.
-Medical detox and a treatment program can give someone addicted to Xanax their best chance at achieving sobriety.
-Talk with a recovery professional today for help finding a Xanax addiction treatment program.
+Overcoming an addiction to Xanax isn’t easy, but people do it every day.
+Medical detox and treatment programs can be helpful when treating a Xanax addiction.
+Contact a treatment provider today for help finding a Xanax addiction treatment program near you.